zoowe/dlePy/TUTORIALS/LESSON_05/README.md

 :heavy_check_mark: A file name `RESULTS.dat` with the following information:
 - The smallest value of Kinetic energy cut-off that gives total energy converged with less than 1 meV accuracy.
-- Explanation why finding the optimal Kinetic energy cut-off is needed.
+- Explanation of why finding optimal Kinetic energy cut-off is needed.